Available policy wordings

 The information you need to provide when making an insurance claim will vary depending on the type of claim you are making.
 We will send you a claim form when you contact us that describes in detail the information you need to provide us to assess your claim.

-Once you submit your insurance claim form, Cigna guarantees to assess your claim within five working days of receipt.
+Once you submit your insurance claim form, Cigna aims to initially assess your claim within five working days of receipt, though there may be a delay in periods of peak travel (June to November).
 At this point, we will let you know if we need any additional information.
 We will keep you updated as we process the claim, but if you have any questions give us a call on 0800 900 047.

 Yes.
 For travel insurance claims for baggage and personal items, settlement of a claim will usually be based on the value of the item at the time of the loss and not on a ‘new for old’ or replacement cost basis.